The British Virgin Islands Pet Passport & Import Regulations

 The British Virgin Islands does not publish a list of banned breeds.

-Entering British Virgin Islands by Air
+Entering British Virgin Islands

 The Veterinary Division must be given at least 24 hours notice of confirmed arrival date, time, airline/vessel and port of entry.
 This will facilitate unnecessary delays, and avoid detention of animal(s) for Veterinary clearance at port of entry.